Terrence Sejnowski

 Sejnowski was elected to the U.S. National Academy of Sciences in 2010.
 Salk's announcement described his work as helping spark the neural-networks revolution in computing in the 1980s, and noted that he was also a member of the Institute of Medicine and a fellow of the American Association for the Advancement of Science.

 He received the 2024 Brain Prize with Larry Abbott and Haim Sompolinsky for pioneering computational and theoretical neuroscience.
-In 2025, UC San Diego reported that Sejnowski had been elected to the Royal Society and the American Philosophical Society, and described him as a member of the U.S. National Academy of Sciences, National Academy of Medicine, National Academy of Engineering, and National Academy of Inventors.
+In 2025, UC San Diego and Salk reported that Sejnowski had been elected to the Royal Society and the American Philosophical Society, and the Royal Society profile describes him as a member of the National Academies of Sciences, Engineering, Medicine, and Inventors.

 Core Ideas